Professor of Music

-Nicholas Walker is a Professor of Music at Ithaca College, a Fulbright Scholar, and a Past-President of the International Society of Bassists where he served as the Artistic Director and Convention Host of the 50th Anniversary Convention in 2017.
-Nicholas has diplomas from Rice University, the Nadia Boulanger Conservatoire de Paris, and Stony Brook University, where he earned his Doctorate in early music in 2004.
+Nicholas Walker is a Professor of Music at The University of Michigan, a Fulbright Scholar, and a Past-President of the International Society of Bassists where he served as the Artistic Director and Convention Host of the 50th Anniversary Convention in 2017.
+He has diplomas from Rice University, the Nadia Boulanger Conservatoire de Paris, and Stony Brook University, where he earned his Doctorate in early music in 2004.

-Before joining the faculty at Ithaca College, Nicholas worked as a freelance musician and band leader in NYC, where he played with and learned from many Jazz and Afro-Cuban master musicians.
+Before joining the faculty at SMTD, Walker taught for seventeen years at Ithaca College, preceded by work as a freelance musician and band leader in NYC, where he played with and learned from many Jazz and Afro-Cuban master musicians.
 He has been featured on two dozen CDs, and has frequently been heard on NPR’s Performance Today.